 The first thing to do to prevent weevils from getting into your yard is to buy only healthy plants.
 This is not only true for Coral Bells.

-Before you buy, inspect the plant carefully for insect damage to the leaves.
+Before you buy, scrutinize the plant for insect damage to the leaves.
 Pull the plant out of its pot and examine the roots to see if there are larvae.
-If there is even the slightest trace of pests, look for another supplier.
+Look for another supplier if there is even the slightest trace of pests.

 Preventively use weevil traps.
-Even if they are not in your garden, traps can catch the first ones that come in.
+Traps can catch the first ones even if they are not in your garden.

-Also, if there is the slightest suspicion that weevils are present, don’t wait for the population to increase but use beneficial nematodes wherever possible.
+Also, if there is the slightest suspicion that weevils are present, don’t wait for the population to increase; use beneficial nematodes wherever possible.

 What to do with damaged Heuchera?

-If the weevils have damaged only the leaves, Coral Bells will recover after some time.
-To ease the recovery process, water the plant with a liquid multipurpose fertilizer.
-Repeat this after some time.
+If the weevils damaged only the leaves, Coral Bells will recover after some time.
+To ease the recovery process, water the plant with a liquid multipurpose fertilizer and repeat this after some time.

-Keep to the proper growing conditions and after a while, it will look as if nothing has happened.
+Keep to the proper growing conditions; after a while, it will look like nothing has happened.

 If the grubs have damaged the roots, dig out the bush and remove the dirt.
-Wash the roots with water and treat the wounds with an aqueous solution of hydrogen peroxide.
+Wash the roots with water and treat the wounds with an aqueous hydrogen peroxide solution.

 Plant it in the clean substrate and move it to full shade.
 Wait for the plant to fully recover before planting it in the garden.

-If the heuchera has fallen to the side and the grubs have eaten all the roots you need to re-root it.
+If the heuchera has fallen to the side and the grubs have eaten all the roots, you must re-root it.
 Divide the bush into several pieces, the larger the pieces the faster they will root.

-Plunge the pieces into sterile potting soil, use pots about 5 inches across.
+Plunge the pieces into sterile potting soil.
+Use pots about 5 inches across.
 Put them in a dark place.
-Once a full root system is formed, Coral Bells can be planted in a permanent location.
+Once an entire root system is formed, Coral Bells can be planted permanently.

 Read more: What Bugs Eat Heucheras?